Student wellbeing is supported by Special Religious Instruction.

-Students who thrive have a positive sense of individual and community identity; they belong.
+Student wellbeing includes a positive sense of individual and community identity and belonging.
 These identities are supported and respected both in their families and in the community.

 SRI gives students an opportunity to connect with others in their wider faith community as well as to connect with their family’s cultural heritage.
 SRI demonstrates that these students’ cultural heritage is supported and respected.